scikit-hep/awkward/docs-sphinx/user-guide/how-to-create-records.md

 ak.cartesian({"L": ak.Array([1, 2, 3]), "R": ak.Array(["a", "b"])}, with_name="LeftRight", axis=0)
 ```

-Names are for giving records [specialized behavior](how-to-specialize) through the [ak.behavior](https://awkward-array.readthedocs.io/en/latest/ak.behavior.html) registry.
+Names are for giving records [specialized behavior](how-to-specialize) through the {data}`ak.behavior` registry.
 These are like attaching methods to a class in the sense that all records with a particular name can be given Python properties and methods.

 ```{code-cell} ipython3
 class XYZRecord(ak.Record):